alexkola94/Paire/docs/RENDER_GITHUB_PAGES_DEPLOYMENT.md

 ### Backend Issues

-#### ❌ No .NET Runtime Option Available
+#### ❌ No .NET Runtime Option Available / Render Using Node.js

-**Problem:** Render.com doesn't show ".NET" in the runtime dropdown
+**Problem:** Render shows "Using Node.js version" or "dotnet: command not found"

 **Solutions:**
-1. **Render auto-detects .NET** - You don't need to select a specific runtime
-2. Just set the **Root Directory** to: `backend/YouAndMeExpensesAPI`
+1. **Check Root Directory:**
+   - Must be exactly: `backend/YouAndMeExpensesAPI`
+   - This folder MUST contain `YouAndMeExpensesAPI.csproj` file
-3. Render will automatically detect .NET 7.0 from your `.csproj` file
+   - Render detects .NET by finding the `.csproj` file in Root Directory

-4. If you see "Docker" option, you can select it (Dockerfile will be used)
-5. If auto-detection fails, ensure:
+2. **Force .NET Runtime:**
+   - Go to Settings → Look for "Runtime" or "Environment" section
+   - If you see a dropdown, try selecting:
+     - **".NET"** (if available)
+     - **"Docker"** (will use your Dockerfile)
+     - **"Auto-detect"** (should detect .NET from .csproj)
+   - **DO NOT** leave it as "Node.js" or "Python"

+3. **If Runtime dropdown doesn't show .NET:**
-   - Root Directory points to the folder containing `.csproj` file
+   - Make sure Root Directory is correct: `backend/YouAndMeExpensesAPI`
-   - The `.csproj` file is named correctly
+   - Verify the `.csproj` file exists in that location
+   - Try deleting and recreating the service
+   - Or use Docker option (select "Docker" as runtime)

+4. **Verify .csproj file exists:**
+   - In your GitHub repo, check: `backend/YouAndMeExpensesAPI/YouAndMeExpensesAPI.csproj`
+   - This file must exist for Render to detect .NET

+5. **Check Build Logs:**
-   - Check build logs for detection messages
+   - Look for messages like "Detected .NET" or "Using .NET SDK"
+   - If you see "Using Node.js", Render is not detecting your .NET project

-#### ❌ Build Fails on Render
+#### ❌ Build Fails on Render - "no such file or directory" Error

-**Problem:** Build command fails
+**Problem:** Error like `lstat /opt/render/project/src/backend/YouAndMeExpensesAPI/backend: no such file or directory`

 **Solutions:**
+1. **Check Root Directory:**
+   - Go to Render dashboard → Your Service → Settings
+   - Verify **Root Directory** is exactly: `backend/YouAndMeExpensesAPI`
+   - **NO leading slash** (not `/backend/YouAndMeExpensesAPI`)
+   - **NO trailing slash** (not `backend/YouAndMeExpensesAPI/`)
+   - **NO extra paths** (not `backend/YouAndMeExpensesAPI/backend`)

+2. **If using Docker:**
+   - Go to Settings → Docker
+   - **Dockerfile Path** should be: `Dockerfile` (relative to Root Directory)
+   - OR leave Dockerfile Path **blank** if Dockerfile is in `backend/YouAndMeExpensesAPI/`
+   - If Dockerfile Path is set incorrectly, it might cause this error

+3. **Verify Repository Structure:**
+   - Make sure your repository has the structure: `backend/YouAndMeExpensesAPI/YouAndMeExpensesAPI.csproj`
+   - Check that the `.csproj` file exists in that location

+4. **Try Without Docker:**
+   - If using Docker, try switching to auto-detect runtime
+   - Set Runtime to "Auto-detect" (not Docker)
+   - Set Build Command: `dotnet restore && dotnet publish -c Release -o ./publish`
+   - Set Start Command: `dotnet ./publish/YouAndMeExpensesAPI.dll`

+#### ❌ Build Fails on Render - General Build Errors

+**Problem:** Build command fails with other errors

+**Solutions:**
-1. Check build logs in Render dashboard
+1. Check build logs in Render dashboard for specific error messages
 2. Verify `Root Directory` is correct: `backend/YouAndMeExpensesAPI`
 3. Verify build command:
    ```